burgesslouis/dynamic-investor-sentiment/README.md

   - AD: Advances to declines ratio.
   - TRIN: Trading (Arms) index.
 - Instead of using each variable and its twelve-month lag, the variable and its one-month lag is used for the PCA.
-- The PCA is conducted in a ten-year rolling-window.
+- The PCA is conducted in a ten-year rolling-window, the data in each window is standardised before any decomposition is performed.

+### Look-ahead free (DE-BW') index
+A check on the main index, with the knowledge that only certain sentiment indicators are known to researchers and practitioners alike at any one time.
+So, we create the index following the DE-BW index methodology, but only including each sentiment indicator from when they have been mentioned in publications as representing sentiment.